kampersanda/wordfreq-rs/README.md

 }
 ```

-We recommend to see the [documentation of wordfreq-model](https://docs.rs/wordfreq-model/) for quick start.
+We recommend to first visit [wordfreq-model](https://docs.rs/wordfreq-model/) for getting started because it allows you to load distributed models automatically.
-Then, [wordfreq-example](wordfreq-example) will be helpful to understand the behavior of this library.
+[wordfreq-example](wordfreq-example) will also be helpful to understand the behavior of this library.

-More detailed specifications are available in the [documentation of wordfreq](https://docs.rs/wordfreq/).
+The core API is provided by [wordfreq](https://docs.rs/wordfreq/).

+## Repository structure

+This repository contains three crates:

+- [wordfreq](wordfreq) is a crate that provides an API to lookup word frequencies.
+- [wordfreq-model](wordfreq-model) is a crate that provides a loader for pre-compiled wordfreq models.
+- [wordfreq-example](wordfreq-example) is a crate that provides an example program.

 ## Licensing